Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 What is the Classic Inca Trail?

-The Classic Inca Trail is a 4-day, 3-night trek that leads hikers through stunning Andean landscapes, ancient ruins, and diverse ecosystems, culminating in a breathtaking view of Machu Picchu.
+The Classic Inca Trail is a 4-day, 3-night hike, that entails stunning landscapes of the Andean region, ancient ruins, diverse ecosystems, ending with an incredible view of Machu Picchu.

 How do I book my trek?

-To book your trek, visit our website to check availability, then contact our team to discuss your travel dates and complete the booking process.
+To secure your trek, please visit us online to check availability, and then contact our team to discuss your travel dates and the possibility of following through to reserve your trek.

 What is the best time to hike the Inca Trail?